Len Charpier

 He later played semipro football as a fullback position for the Pullman Thorns from 1918 to 1919 and the combined Chicago Thorns-Tornadoes team in 1920.

-He also appeared in one game for the Chicago Cardinals of the National Football League at the end of the 1920 season.
+He also appeared in one game for the Chicago Cardinals of the National Football League (NFL) at the end of the 1920 season.
 He appeared as the right halfback position for the Cardinals in a loss to the Chicago Staleys on December 5, 1920.

 Charpier later became a medical doctor, working in the Roseland section of Chicago for more than 25 years.
 He died in 1947 of a heart attack at the Little Mary of Hospital in Evergreen Park, Illinois.